 Social/Emotional and Mental Health Difficulties

 Pupil passports are created with each student to share important information with their teachers.
 Additionally, teachers ‘teach to the top’ and scaffold learning to ensure all students can access the learning in the lesson.
 TAs and HLTAs take part in teachers’ CPD so they too are abreast of the Teaching and Learning strategies that support our curriculum delivery.

 In addition to quality-first teaching, SEND students may have targeted support from a TA within the classroom, or participate in an intervention group or access specialist teacher support.
 Students with an EHCP have some individual support in the classroom, depending on their identified needs and they may access specialist organisations within the school setting.
 Our experienced SEND Team also organise clubs and sessions for students with a whole range of needs to guide them in becoming successful, independent learners both inside and outside of the classroom.

 Students who are on the SEND register are regularly monitored and interventions are evaluated by the SENDCo.
 Some students are eligible for Exam Access Arrangements which can be applied for as they approach Key Stage 4.
 We provide training and support for students in how to use and manage these additional arrangements.

 Our SEND Team are caring, dedicated and passionate advocates of students with SEND.
 They ensure students fulfil their potential and enjoy their time at school.

-Please see below a link to our Local Offer for Special Educational Needs and Disabilities (SEND), which gives details about the support we put in for these students with Special Educational Needs (SEN) and Disabilities.
+Please see below a link to our Information Report for Special Educational Needs and Disabilities (SEND), which gives details about the support we put in for these students with Special Educational Needs (SEN) and Disabilities.
 The SEND letter outlining the new regulatory arrangements which came into force in September 2014.